 You will learn about:

 - traditional and emerging ocean engineering problems associated with application in the oil and gas industry

 - marine renewable energy

-- engineering design
+- aquaculture and coastal engineering

 - renewable energy

 - subsea engineering

 - coastal and offshore engineering

 Our core mission at the University of Dundee is to transform lives, locally and globally, through the creation, sharing and application of knowledge.